 Prevention is the best cure, even when it comes to home drains.
 Clogged drains are best avoided by adopting everyday habits that reduce the chance of clogging, while performing more arduous drain cleaning tasks at regular intervals.

 The material of the plumbing pipes is also a big factor when it comes to preventing drain clogs.
-Certain materials in drains accumulate more debris, like food particles and soap and chemical residue on the pipe lining.
+Certain materials in drains accumulate more debris, like food particles and soap and chemical residue on the inner surface of the drain lines.
 Older iron pipes also rust, which over time causes clogs and even fractures in home drains.
-If you live in an old home where the piping is galvanized or cast iron, you may want to consider a repipe in order to upgrade to drains made of copper or PVC plastic, since these materials are the least likely to clog and will not rust.
+If you live in an old home where the piping is galvanized or cast iron, you may want to consider a replacement in order to upgrade to drains made of ABS plastic, since these materials are the least likely to clog and will not rust.

 Regardless of the material of your drain pipes, there’s a lot you can do to avoid drain clogs.
 Preventing clogged plumbing begins with awareness of little habits that over time cause clogging.
 Another important step to remember is performing regular drain maintenance that goes a long way in preventing blocked drains.